cerna/dh-cmake/README.md

 default, due to the fact that the package may be building in an environment without internet access.)

-When used without any options, the `configure`, `build`, and `test` steps each submit their own results to CDash upon completion, but you can disable this behavior by passing a `--no-submit` option to them.
+When used without any options, the `update` `configure`, `build`, and `test` steps each submit their own results to CDash upon completion, but you can disable this behavior by passing a `--no-submit` option to them.
 You can also submit results explicitly with another optional command, `dh_ctest_submit`, which is not included in `dh-sequence-ctest` by default.

 Note: if you pass `--no-submit`, you must pass it in the form `-O--no-submit`, because the `dh_ctest_*` commands pass ALL of their arguments to their